WWmore/hwang/_pages/about.md

 in KAUST.
 Previously, I visited Prof. Pottmann's
 <a href="https://www.geometrie.tuwien.ac.at/geom/ig/pottmann/index.php" target="\_blank">Applied Geometry group </a>
-in TU Wien as a joint Ph.D. student for two years.
+in TU Wien as a joint PhD student for two years.
 I got my PhD from Dalian University of Technology (DUT), where I was supervised under <a href="http://faculty.dlut.edu.cn/zhu/zh_CN/index.htm" target="\_blank">Prof. Chungang Zhu</a>
 in